-The single State Agency responsible for assessing the performance of non-state entities that conduct waiver operational and administrative functions is the NYSDOH, OHIP, Division of Long Term Care (DLTC).
+The single State Agency responsible for assessing the performance of non-state entities that conduct waiver operational and administrative functions is the NYSDOH, OHIP and OALTC.

 6. Assessment Methods and Frequency.
 Describe the methods that are used to assess the performance of contracted and/or local/regional non-state entities to ensure that they perform assigned waiver operational and administrative functions in accordance with waiver requirements.
 Also specify how frequently the performance of contracted and/or local/regional non-state entities is assessed: